whenitype/jquery.whenitype/README.md

 $(document).whenIType("alt+ctrl+shift+s").execute(function () { alert('You pressed "ctrl+alt+shift+s".'); });
 ```

-You can also do chords.
+Another type of shortcut is a "chord" of two or more characters.
 To fire one of these shortcuts, you must press each key in the chord within a short period of time.

 ```javascript
 $(document).whenIType("iddqd").execute(function() { alert('DEGREELESS MODE') });